A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 \subsection{Design Philosophy and Architectural Overview}

-This section describes the technical details of the proposed unified framework.
-This framework integrates the functionalities of mesh generation, Boolean operations, visualization, and physics simulation into a single, extensibility-focused pipeline.
-I will first provide an overview of the entire architecture, and then detail the core algorithms that constitute each function and their implementation.
+The design policy of this architecture emphasizes three principles: algorithmic transparency, minimization of dependence on external libraries, and separation of topology and geometry.
+This policy is based on a design decision that prioritizes simplification of description and implementation over performance optimization, so that researchers and developers can trace the structure of the algorithms.

-In the design and implementation of this framework, three principles were emphasized: algorithmic transparency, minimal reliance on external libraries, and future extensibility.
-This is a design decision that prioritizes the framework's utility as a research platform—allowing researchers to easily understand, verify, and incorporate new functionalities into the high-dimensional geometry algorithms—over extreme performance optimization.
-Based on this philosophy, all computational geometry logic is unified in a standard C\# implementation on the CPU.
+Based on this design policy, all computational geometry logic is unified under a CPU-based implementation written in standard C\#.
 While GPU-based parallelization can deliver high performance for specific tasks, it introduces issues of code complexity and hardware dependency.
-The CPU-centric approach of this paper aims to enhance platform independence and algorithmic transparency.
-This implementation strategy is expected to lower the technical barriers for other researchers to verify this study's algorithms or apply them to their own research.
-Furthermore, within the scope of this paper, numerical robustness related to floating-point arithmetic is excluded from consideration and is left for future work.
-The software for this research was implemented in C\# on the Unity engine and is available as an open-source project \cite{Arai_2025_UnifiedFramework}.
+The CPU-based C\# implementation is intended to enhance platform independence and algorithmic transparency.
+In addition, this paper adopts an approximate implementation that tolerates numerical errors and does not guarantee numerical robustness arising from floating-point arithmetic, which is positioned as a subject for future work.
+The 4D implementation in this study was developed in C\# on the Unity engine and is released as open-source software \cite{hirohito_arai_2026_18247896}.